Public Comment Now Available for Bus Stop Improvement Plan

 - Bus Stop Improvement Survey: SacRT and Civic Thread conducted a community survey which allowed respondents to express their concerns about what bus stops need to be improved.
 The Community Survey will inform locations for Community Walk Audits.
 The survey ended on Friday, June 17, 2022.

 - Open Houses: The first open house was held on September 1, 2022 in north Sacramento.
 A second open house was held on October 11, 2022 in Carmichael/Citrus Heights.
-A third open house was held in South Sacramento on October 25, 2022 Open Houses will provide the opportunity for residents to express their personal experiences with transit and inform plan development.
-More open houses will be announced as locations and dates are secured.
+A third open house was held in South Sacramento on October 25, 2022.
+A fourth open house was held in Rancho Cordova on December 6, 2022.
+A virtual open house was held online on December 7, 2022.
+Open Houses provide the opportunity for residents to express their personal experiences with transit and inform plan development.

-- Community Walk Audits: Walk audits will be conducted throughout the project term to inform community members about the project, gather feedback from resident experts, and identify issues with bus stops.
-The locations of the walk audits will be informed by the findings from the Community Survey.
+- Community Walk Audits: A community walk audit was conducted in the Meadowview area on Saturday, October 29, 2022 to inform community members about the project, gather feedback from resident experts, and identify issues with bus stops.

 Want to get involved so you can help inform these community decisions?
 Check out the links below!